sapegin/washingcode-book/manuscript/110_Other_techniques.md

 ```

 <!--
-const {getByRole} = RTL.render(<BookCover title="Tacos" type="tacos" />);
+const {getByRole} = RTL.render(<BookCover title="Tacos" type="taco-recipes" />);
-expect(getByRole('img').src).toBe('http://localhost:3000/images/cover-tacos.jpg')
+expect(getByRole('img').src).toBe('http://localhost:3000/images/cover-taco-recipes.jpg')
 -->

-The issues with this code is the dynamic generation of the image filename.
+The problem here is the dynamic generation of the image filename.

-Imagine, we’re looking at the `/images/cover-washing-code.jpg` file and we wan to know where this file is used.
+Imagine we’re looking at the `/images/cover-washing-code.jpg` file, and we want to know where this file is used in the code.
 We try to search `cover-washing-code.jpg` or `cover-washing-code` and don’t find anything.
 We may assume that this file is unused and delete it.
 Naturally, this breaks our app.

-We can have a similar situation in many other cases: filenames, translation keys, CSS class names, function and module names…
+Similar issues can happen in other cases: filenames, translation keys, CSS class names, function names, and module names, and so on.

 There are two possible solutions to this.